Chelsea Wolfe

 Chelsea Joy Wolfe (born November 14, 1983) is an American singer-songwriter and musician.
-Her work has blended elements of gothic rock, doom metal, and folk music.
+Her work blends elements of gothic rock, doom metal, and folk.

-Raised in Northern California with a country musician father, Wolfe began writing and recording songs during her childhood.
-She earned underground critical acclaim for her releases, The Grime and the Glow (2010) and Apokalypsis (2011), which blended gothic and folk elements.
-In her later albums Pain Is Beauty (2013), Abyss (2015), and Hiss Spun (2017), Wolfe incorporated elements of neofolk, electronic music and heavy metal.
+Growing up in Northern California with a country musician father, Wolfe began writing and recording songs during her childhood.
+She began to earn recognition for her albums The Grime and the Glow (2010) and Apokalypsis (2011), which blended gothic and folk elements.
+In her next few albums Pain Is Beauty (2013), Abyss (2015) and Hiss Spun (2017) Wolfe incorporated elements of neofolk, electronic music and heavy metal.
+Her evolution continued with Birth of Violence (2019) and She Reaches Out to She Reaches Out to She (2024).

-In addition to her solo career, she has participated in numerous collaborations, including being a member of Mrs. Piss, and working with Converge on Bloodmoon: I (2021) and Tyler Bates on the soundtrack for the 2022 slasher film X.
+In addition to her solo career, she has collaborated with the band Converge on the album Bloodmoon: I (2021) and composer Tyler Bates on the soundtrack to the 2022 film X. She has also featured on songs by artists including Russian Circles, Deafheaven, Myrkur and Xiu Xiu.

 Early life

-Chelsea Wolfe was born in Roseville, California, She is of English, Norwegian, and German descent.
-She was raised in Roseville and Sacramento.
+Wolfe was born in Roseville, California, near Sacramento, and raised in both towns.
+She is of English, Norwegian, Swedish, and German descent.
 Her father was in a country band and owned a home studio.
+Wolfe lived with her grandmother during a part of her childhood, who taught her about aromatherapy, Reiki and "other realms".

-By the age of 7, she had written her first poem and by the age of 9, had written and recorded songs which she later described as "basically Casio-based gothy R&B songs".
+By the age of 7, she had written her first poem, and by the age of 9, had written and recorded songs which she later described as "basically Casio-based gothy R&B songs".

 Of her childhood, Wolfe said, "I grew up pretty fast.
 I had older sisters.
 By the time I was 11, I was drinking 40s."
-She also struggled with sleep paralysis as a child and through her teens, which landed her in the hospital for sleep studies; these experiences eventually became material for her albums Abyss and Hiss Spun.
+She struggled with sleep paralysis as a child and through her teens, which landed her in the hospital for sleep studies; these experiences eventually became material for her albums Abyss and Hiss Spun.

-Wolfe lived with her grandmother during a part of her childhood, who taught her about aromatherapy, Reiki and "other realms".

 Career

 2006: Mistake in Parting

-In 2006 Wolfe composed an album, titled Mistake in Parting, which was never officially released.
+In 2006, Wolfe composed an album, titled Mistake in Parting, which was never officially released.
 Of the album, Wolfe said: "I was 21 years old and wrote a shitty singer-songwriter breakup album.
 I didn't even really want to be a musician back then, but a lot of my friends were like 'let's do this, I've got some producer friends' and they helped me make this over-produced, terrible record...
 I sort of took a break from music for a while since I wasn't happy with what I was making".
 Wolfe later commented that she scrapped the album largely because it had been written about events in her personal life: "I was writing really personal stuff about my own life, and I didn't feel comfortable at all...
 I didn't want [my music] to be so much about myself, and I just had to find a new perspective".